If you've ever seen a commercial for wireless service then you know that the rivalries between the major cell phone providers are fierce.

 - Refurbished iPhone 7 with 32-month warranty through Decluttr: $365

-The best part?
-You can sell your current phone for more than your carrier will give you on trade-in and have even more money to put toward another.
+In addition, you can sell your old phone for more than your carrier will give you on trade-in and have even more money to put toward another.

 Here are a couple of last-minute tips before you make the switch: